rse/tokenizr/README.md

   The (1-based) column number in the input.

 - Property: `Tokenizr.ParsingError#input: String`<br/>
-  The input itself.
+  The total input itself.

 - Method: `Tokenizr.ParsingError#toString(): String`<br/>
-  Returns a formatted representation of the error.
+  Returns a formatted representation of the error, usually for convenient error displaying purposes.

 ### Class `Tokenizr.ActionContext`